voldemort18/Dining_Philosophers/README.md

 # Dining_Philosophers
-A java based code with gui , built as a solution for Dining Philosophers problem.
+A java based code with gui , built as a solution to Dining Philosophers problem.